iana-org/dnssec-keytools/README.md

 - The **Python XML library** (Expat) is not used for reading/writing XML data in order to limit the amount of code.
 - **DNS Python** is only used for testing as we do not need to parse or output DNS data.
 The required functions for signing are provided by PKCS#11 and the few functions needed for DNSSEC processing are reimplemented.
-- **Flask** is used as a webserver in _wksr_.
-ICANN uses Django for several projects, but since this project only requires a very small subset of Django functionality Flask has been considered a better fit.
-From an auditing perspective, Flask consists of ca 10k source code lines whereas Django consist of ca 240k source code lines.
+- **FastAPI** is used as a webserver in _wksr_.
+ICANN uses Django for several projects, but since this project only requires a very small subset of Django functionality FastAPI has been considered a better fit.
 - **YAML** was chosen as the configuration file format for increased readability compared to **JSON**.